umairalipathan1980/Knowledge-Extraction-Using-Dynamic-Schema-Generation/README.md

 Extract structured data from documents using natural language requirements.
 Automatically generates Pydantic schemas and validates extracted data.

+**For a detailed explanation of the design and development of this code, see the related article on [*Data Science Collective*](https://medium.com/data-science-collective/building-a-generic-knowledge-extraction-ai-framework-for-organization-specific-use-cases-cbb52ce93e48)**

 ## Features

 - **Natural Language → Schema**: Describe extraction needs in plain English